Doctoral Training Fellowship announced to help meet the needs of an ageing population

 In the UK today more than 12 million people are aged 65 years or over[i], equating to nearly one in five of the population.
 It is estimated more than a third of these older people are living with a longstanding health condition[ii].
 In addition, research has shown that 75% of 75-year-olds have more than one long term condition, rising to 82% of 85-year-olds[iii].
 This challenge of managing healthcare needs is only set to increase with projections indicating that in 50 years’ time, there are likely to be an additional 8.6 million people aged 65 years and over in the UK who will need access to health services[iv].
 Clinical research conducted by front-line health professionals is therefore key if the NHS is to meet the needs of an ageing population.
 Within this context, these new Fellowships will make an important contribution to furthering the understanding and treatment of age-related diseases and frailty.

 The deadline for applications is 2 August 2019 and shortlisted candidates will be interviewed on 8 October 2019.
 Applicants must be a Member of the British Geriatrics Society for the lifetime of the grant and meet the requirements for a programme of PhD study at a UK-based University.
-The grant will cover salary, tuition fees, overhead expenses and general living costs.
+The grant covers salary, tuition fees, and consumables.

 Dr Adam Gordon, Vice President of Academic Affairs at the British Geriatrics Society, commented: